-- 17. Recommends that the Secretariat continue to explore, in consultation with interested Member States, innovative nuclear technologies, such as alternative fuel cycles (e.g. thorium, recycled uranium and plutonium), associated back-end management capabilities, and innovative nuclear energy systems including fast neutron systems, supercritical water-cooled, high-temperature gas cooled, molten salt nuclear reactors, as well as thermonuclear fusion experimental reactors, with a view to strengthening and fostering infrastructure, safety, security, science, technology, engineering, and capacity building via the use of experimental facilities and material testing reactors, to facilitate licensing, construction, and operation of these technologies; and - 18.
+- 17. Recommends that the Secretariat continue to explore, in consultation with interested Member States, innovative nuclear technologies, such as alternative fuel cycles (e.g. thorium, recycled uranium and plutonium), associated back-end management capabilities, and innovative nuclear energy systems including fast neutron systems, supercritical water-cooled, high-temperature gas cooled, molten salt nuclear reactors, as well as thermonuclear fusion experimental reactors, with a view to strengthening and fostering infrastructure, safety, security, science, technology, engineering, and capacity building via the use of experimental facilities and material testing reactors, to facilitate licensing, construction, and operation of these technologies; - 18.
+Acknowledges the outcome of the 28th IAEA Fusion Energy Conference, held in May 2021 in cooperation with France and ITER, highlighting that fusion faces new technology and infrastructure challenges, and looks forward to the 29th IAEA Fusion Energy Conference to be held in London, the United Kingdom, in October 2023, and - 19.
 Welcomes the extra budgetary funds provided to the Secretariat's activities for the development of innovative nuclear technology and encourages Member States in a position to do so to consider how they can further contribute to the Secretariat's work in this area.